 I had a bittersweet realization regarding the elderly couple next to me though.

-Unfortunately, despite their wisdom, they’re the most sexist, racist, everything-phobic, close minded people, filled to the brim with prejudices and bitterness and ager.
+Unfortunately, despite their wisdom, they’re the most sexist, racist, everything-phobic, close minded people, filled to the brim with prejudices and bitterness and anger.

 *I know you can fall in love with your friends and work and life, but there’s a romantic connotation to it and you know it.
-Btw romantics are people whose anaconda don’t want none period.
-Yes who would’ve guessed people have lives outside their relationships wow.
+Btw aromantics are people whose anaconda don’t want none, period.
+Not sexually speaking (those are asexuals), just romantically.
+Who would’ve guessed people have lives outside their relationships?!